IU-PR/Capstone_project/content/docs/Groups/DiagnoQuest.md

 Our project aims to revolutionize the healthcare industry by providing an intelligent and user-friendly platform that enables accurate disease diagnosis and personalized doctor recommendations.
 By leveraging artificial intelligence (AI) and advanced algorithms, we address the problem of inefficient diagnosis and the challenge of finding suitable doctors for specific conditions.
 Our platform streamlines the healthcare process, saving time and effort for users while ensuring they receive the most relevant and effective medical care.

 ### Tech Stack
-* Frontend: HTML, CSS, JavaScript, React.js
+* Frontend: React.js, TailwindCSS, nextJs
-* Backend: Python, Scala
+* Backend: Python, Java, LUA
 * Database: PostgreSQL
+* Mobile: Flutter
 * AI: Infermedica Model

 ### Anticipation Future Problems